-- 56. The classifications of minor modifications, modifications, and major modifications are defined in the Research Student and Supervisor Handbook. - 57.
+- 56. The classifications of minor modifications, modifications, and major modifications are defined in the Research Degrees Student and Supervisor Handbook. - 57.
 Where a thesis requires minor modifications the revised work must be submitted within one month of the date of the viva voce.
 The Chair of the Examining Panel and the Internal Examiner will scrutinise the revisions.
-If the modifications are satisfactory, then the Chair of the Examining Panel will notify the Registrar, and recommend the candidate for the award. - 58.
+If the modifications are satisfactory, then the Chair of the Examining Panel will notify the Director of Student and Academic Services, and recommend the candidate for the award. - 58.
 Where a thesis requires modifications the revised work must be submitted within four months of the date of the viva voce.
 The Chair of the Examining Panel with the External Examiner and the Internal Examiner will scrutinise the revisions, unless the External Examiner has agreed that they may be scrutinised by the Chair and the Internal Examiner only.
-If the modifications are satisfactory, then the Chair of the Examining Panel will notify the Registrar, and recommend the candidate for the award. - 59.
+If the modifications are satisfactory, then the Chair of the Examining Panel will notify the Director of Student and Academic Services, and recommend the candidate for the award. - 59.
 Where a thesis requires major modifications, the revised work must be submitted by the specified date, which will be within 12 months of the date of the viva voce, and the work will be re-examined by the original panel.
 An alternative Examiner may be appointed only where a member of the original panel is no longer available.
 The Chair of the Examining Panel with the External Examiner and Internal Examiner will scrutinise the revisions.
 The Examining Panel may require that a second oral examination is held.
-If the modifications are satisfactory, then the Chair of the Examining Panel will notify the Registrar, and recommend the candidate for the award.
+If the modifications are satisfactory, then the Chair of the Examining Panel will notify the Director of Student and Academic Services, and recommend the candidate for the award.
 Only one re-examination will be permitted, and at this stage any modifications required by the Examining Panel may only be minor modifications, whether for the intended award or a lower award.
 Such minor modifications must be completed within one month of the re-examination, and will be scrutinised by the Chair of the Examining Panel and the Internal Examiner, in line with regulation 57 above. - 60.
 The periods for re-submission apply equally to all candidates, regardless of mode of study.